wso2/product-app-manager/modules/puppet-scripts/puppet-modules/README.md

 - Puppet 2.7, 3 or newer

-## How to Contribute
+## How to Configure
-Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.
+Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment.